How Long Does it Take for Probiotics to Work?

 Usage instructions – We’ve already discussed just how complex the gut microbiota is—as such, the way you take your probiotics can impact their effectiveness on your digestive issues and overall health.
 Generally, it’s best to ingest probiotics on an empty stomach.
 However, you should always follow the specific use instructions on your bottle of probiotics.

 - Storage – Probiotics are alive and therefore fragile.
 They may be sensitive to heat, light, and humidity.
 As a result, there’s an “improper” way to store certain probiotics, which can reduce their effectiveness.
 Some brands of probiotics should be refrigerated.
-Others, like Bio-K+® capsules, can be stored at room temperature for up to six months for easy intake.

 Quality – Lastly, the quality of your probiotic supplement can make or break how well—and how fast—they work.
 Due to a lack of FDA regulation, probiotic quality can vary greatly from brand to brand.
 Just take a look at these statistics from one study: